argonautproject/clinicalnotes/source/pages/guidance.md

 {% include img.html img="both-url.jpg" caption="Figure 2: Expose a PDF Report Through Both DiagnosticReport and DocumentReference" %}

-Note that not all scanned information stored through DocumentReference will be exposed through DiagnosticReport since DocumentReference stores other non-clinical information (for example, an insurance card).
+Note that not all scanned information stored through DocumentReference will be exposed through DiagnosticReport since DocumentReference stores other non-clinical information.
+For example, DocumentReference can point to an insurance card.

 #### Support Requirements

-This guide requires systems to implement the Argonaut Clinical Notes DocumentReference profile and to support a *minimum* of all five Common Clinical Notes listed above.
+This guide requires systems implement the Argonaut Clinical Notes DocumentReference profile and to support a *minimum* of all five Common Clinical Notes listed above.
 Systems and may extend there capabilities to other [Document types] as well.

-This guide requires systems to implement the Argonaut Clinical Notes DiagnosticReport profile and to support a *minimum* of the three report categories:
+This guide requires systems implement the Argonaut Clinical Notes DiagnosticReport profile and to support a *minimum* of the three report categories:

 - Cardiology (LP29684-5)
 - Radiology (LP29708-2)